 CN is recognized as a company that delivers responsibly, is a key part of the solution for customers, and a true backbone of the economy.
-Over the year, we continued to deepen the Company's sustainability agenda moving customer goods safely and efficiently, ensuring environmental stewardship, attracting and developing the best railroaders, adhering to the highest ethical standards and building safer, stronger communities.
+Over the year, we continued to deepen the Company's sustainability agenda: moving customer goods safely and efficiently, ensuring environmental stewardship, attracting and developing the best railroaders, adhering to the highest ethical standards and building safer, stronger communities.
 In broad terms, the Company continued its stakeholder activities by:

-- engaging with all levels of government as a participant on advisory councils, review boards and regulatory proceedings; - conducting community outreach; - working collaboratively with supply chain partners; - participating in industry associations (Railway Association of Canada; Association of American Railroads): - engaging with suppliers at our annual supplier council and through our Sustainable Procurement Excellence program; - strengthening our relationships and improving our communication with customers; - ensuring the opportunity for regular two-way communication with employees; and - taking part in structured community engagement.
+- engaging with all levels of government as a participant on advisory councils, review boards and regulatory proceedings; - conducting community outreach; - working collaboratively with supply chain partners; - participating in industry associations (Railway Association of Canada; Association of American Railroads); - engaging with suppliers at our annual supplier council and through our Sustainable Procurement Excellence program; - strengthening our relationships and improving our communication with customers: - ensuring the opportunity for regular two-way communication with employees; and - taking part in structured community engagement.

-For the year 2016, CN received a number of awards and recognition including:
+For the year 2017, CN received a number of awards and recognition including:

-- · Awarded Best Overall Corporate Governance for publicly-listed companies by the Governance Professionals of Canada - Received two awards from Investor Relations Magazine in the following categories: best investor relations officer (large cap) and best investor relations in sector (Industrials) - Recognized on the CDP climate performance leadership index - Ranked among the best 50 corporate citizens in Canada by Corporate Knights - Listed on the Jantzi Social Index - Listed on FTSE4Good Index - Listed on Canada's Top 100 Employers (2017) - Named to Dow Jones Sustainability World Index for the fifth year in a row
+- Recognized on the CDP climate performance leadership index - Ranked among the best 50 corporate citizens in Canada by Corporate Knights - Listed on the Jantzi Social Index - Listed on FTSE4Good Index - · Listed on Canada's Top 100 Employers - Named to Dow Jones Sustainability World Index for the sixth consecutive year and to the DJSI North American Index for the 9th consecutive year - Visionary Award for Leadership and Governance of a Public Company by the Women Corporate Directors Foundation